Proa: Royal Mersey Yacht Club

 In 1860 a member of the Royal Mersey Yacht Club in England built a copy of a Micronesian proa.
-He used the traditional asymmetric hull, flat on the lee side, and a decked dugout ama.
+He used the traditional asymmetric hull, flat on the lee side, and a decked dugout ama (outrigger).
 While no quantitative record was made of its speed, it was noted that the proa would run at speeds that would bury the bows of any other vessel.
 It carried three times the ratio of sail area to immersed midships section than the fastest yachts in the club and yet drew only 15 in.